 Even the specific terms aren’t as meaningful as the direct relationships, he explains, because terms generally tend to collapse in every set of market conditions.

-Who’s the Investor?
-How’s the Dynamic?
+Who’s the investor?
+How’s the dynamic?

-Across the selection process, focusing on the investor in front of you will, in Ross’ words, make fundraising more efficient and less emotionally exhausting.
+Across the investment selection process, focusing on the investor in front of you will, in Ross’ words, make fundraising more efficient and less emotionally exhausting.

-Whether you’re on day one or you’re pre-IPO, it’s draining to pour your heart into pitch after pitch, only to be brushed off.
+Whether you’re on day one or pre-IPO, it’s draining to pour your heart into pitch after pitch, only to be brushed off.
 When they genuinely get what you’re doing, it can feel like a godsend.

-This person should be someone you want to talk to, work with, and learn from — on both good and bad days of dealing with boards, standard growing pains, hair-on-fire emergencies, etc.
+Connect with investors you want to talk to, work with, and learn from — on both good and bad days of dealing with boards, standard growing pains, hair-on-fire emergencies, etc.

 It doesn’t matter if you’re pre-seed or on your Series B. Founders in fundraising mode are bound to waste time talking to the wrong people.
+Maybe they don't meet your startup growth needs or get your sector in the ways you require.

 Again, it’s like a sales or hiring flow: The best candidates ask the smartest questions.